nextgis/qgis_cswclient/docs/howto.rst

 The following search parameters are available:

 - *Keywords*: free text search keywords
-- *Return records*: the number of records to return when searching.
+- *Records*: the number of records to return when searching.
 Default is 10 records
 - *Bounding box*: the spatial area of interest to filter on.
 The default bounding box is the map view / canvas.
 Click 'Set global' to do a global